What Are Sight Words and How Do I Teach Them?

 What are sight words?

-Some sight words are decodable, meaning they follow the standard rules of spelling or the six types of syllables.
+Many sight words are decodable, meaning they follow the standard spelling rules or the predictable patterns of the six syllable types.
 These are words like “and,” “be,” and “go.”
 Kids can sound these out pretty easily, but since they appear so often, kids usually find it simpler to memorize them.

 ADVERTISEMENT